-☐ Limit direct care nursing staff to working on one unit for the duration of the outbreak.
-If staff who are not up to date with COVID-19 vaccine need to be assigned to work on a different unit, then test the staff member using the BinaxNOW tests or other FDA EUA-approved rapid antigen tests prior to the beginning of the shift on the alternate unit.
+- □ Limit direct care nursing staff to working on one unit for the duration of the outbreak, to the extent possible.
+If direct care staff need to be assigned to work on a different unit, then test the staff member using the BinaxNOW tests or other FDA EUA-approved rapid antigen tests prior to the beginning of the shift on the alternate unit. - □ Environmental services, therapy and dietary staff should be limited to working on one unit to the extent possible.